Japanese prisoners of war in World War II: Prisoners taken during the war

 A Japanese POW being led off a US Navy submarine in May 1945.

 Estimates of the numbers of Japanese personnel taken prisoner during the Pacific War differ.
 Japanese historian Ikuhiko Hata states that up to 50,000 Japanese became POWs before Japan's surrender.
 The Japanese Government's wartime POW Information Bureau believed that 42,543 Japanese surrendered during the war; a figure also used by Niall Ferguson who states that it refers to prisoners taken by United States and Australian forces.
 Ulrich Straus states that about 35,000 were captured by western Allied and Chinese forces, and Robert C. Doyle gives a figure of 38,666 Japanese POWs in captivity in camps run by the western Allies at the end of the war.
 Alison B. Gilmore has also calculated that Allied forces in the South West Pacific Area alone captured at least 19,500 Japanese.

 It has been estimated that at the end of the war Chinese Nationalist and Communist forces held 22,293 Japanese prisoners before August 1945.
 The conditions these POWs were held in generally did not meet the standards required by international law.
 The Japanese government expressed no concern for these abuses, however, as it did not want IJA soldiers to even consider surrendering.
 The government was, however, concerned about reports that 300 POWs had joined the Chinese Communists and had been trained to spread anti-Japanese propaganda.
+US observers, stationed in China at the time, have highlighted the humane treatment of Japanese POWs held by the Chinese communists.
+Leading many to join the Chinese resistance during the war.

 The Japanese government sought to suppress information about captured personnel.
 On 27 December 1941, it established a POW Information Bureau within the Ministry of the Army to manage information concerning Japanese POWs.
 While the Bureau cataloged information provided by the Allies via the Red Cross identifying POWs, it did not pass this information on to the families of the prisoners.
 When individuals wrote to the Bureau to inquire if their relative had been taken prisoner, it appears that the Bureau provided a reply which neither confirmed or denied whether the man was a prisoner.
 Although the Bureau's role included facilitating mail between POWs and their families, this was not carried out as the families were not notified and few POWs wrote home.
 The lack of communication with their families increased the POWs feelings of being cut off from Japanese society.